 The topics covered in this section are:

-Employment law provides protection for workers against discrimination at work on the grounds of sex, pregnancy/maternity, gender reassignment, sexual orientation, religion or belief, race, disability, and the membership or non-membership of a trade union.
+Employment law provides protection for workers against discrimination at work on the grounds of sex or gender, pregnancy/maternity, gender reassignment, marriage or civil partnership, sexual orientation, religion or belief, race, disability, and the membership or non-membership of a trade union.
 The legislation is aimed at achieving equality in the workplace by eliminating less favourable treatment on these grounds.

 Harassment can take different forms.
 For instance, sexual harassment in the workplace is unwanted conduct of a sexual nature or other conduct based on sex, which affects the dignity of a worker.
-It also occurs when an individual is victimised or singled out for exceptional treatment on the basis of one of the protected grounds listed above.
+It also occurs when an individual is victimised or singled out for negative treatment for a reason relating to one of the characteristics listed above.